LemmyNet/lemmy-docs/src/en/contributing/websocket_http_api.md

 ## Default Rate limits

-These can be edited in your [lemmy.hjson](https://github.com/LemmyNet/lemmy/blob/main/config/defaults.hjson) file.
+These can be edited in your `lemmy.hjson` file, by copying the relevant section from [defaults.hjson](https://github.com/LemmyNet/lemmy/blob/main/config/defaults.hjson).

 - 3 per hour for signups and community creation.
 - 6 per hour for image posting.